 Girl Hub 2013 - Current

-Developing future business strategy and optimising current country plans for Girl Hub - a strategic collaboration between The Nike Foundation and the Department for International Development, working to unleash the potential of the world’s poorest adolescent girls in Rwanda, Ethiopia and Northern Nigeria.
+I am currently working with Girl Hub; a strategic collaboration between The Nike Foundation and the Department for International Development, working to unleash the potential of the world’s poorest adolescent girls in Rwanda, Ethiopia, Northern Nigeria and DRC by bringing to bear world class private sector skills gathering insights, innovation skills and a deep understanding about how brands and communications can be used to shift social norms.

 Let’s do something nice for Ashraf - 2011